24 January 2019

 Develop on the same environment as production

 Once the app is installed in a Docker development environment, you can ship the entire container directly to production.
-If you think it is a problem to deal with the inconsistencies between two developers, just wait for you to write the code that works on your machine just to make sure that not functions in production.
+If you think it is a problem to deal with the inconsistencies between two developers, just wait for you to write the code that works on your machine just to make sure that immense functions in production.
 It's extremely frustrating.

 You have tons of options for deploying Docker containers to production.
 Here are some of them: